bencherdev/bencher/services/console/src/content/learn/infoq.md

 - Benchmark: The performance test that was run (ex: `process_sample`)
 - Measure: The unit of measure for the benchmark (ex: `latency` in nanoseconds)

-Now that we have tracking in place, it is time take care of the "continuous" part.
+Now that we have benchmark tracking in place, it is time to take care of the "continuous" part.
-There are step-by-step guides for Continuous Benchmarking in [GitHub Actions][bencher github actions] and [GitLab CI/CD][bencher gitlab ci cd].
+There are step-by-step guides for Continuous Benchmarking in [GitHub Actions][bencher github actions] and [GitLab CI/CD][bencher gitlab ci cd] available.
 For our example though, we're going to implement Continuous Benchmarking without worrying about the specific CI provider.

 We will have two different CI jobs.
-One to track our default `main` branch, and another to catch performance regressions in candidate branches (pull requests, merge requests, ect.).
+One to track our default `main` branch, and another to catch performance regressions in candidate branches (pull requests, merge requests, etc).

 For our `main` branch job, we'll have a command like this: